khalifa-aly/fhir-genomics-sandbox_fhir-ges/README.md

+# FHIR Genomics Reporting Sandbox (FGRS)
+This is a research project to develop a sandbox for FHIR Genomics Reporting IG STU1.
+It does not intend to include, process, store, or use any patient data.
+FHIR Genomics Reporting Sandbox (FGRS) pronounced as "figures" It is based on HAPI FHIR project described below

 # HAPI-FHIR Starter Project

 This project is a complete starter project you can use to deploy a FHIR server using HAPI FHIR JPA.